CAST-genomics/haptools/docs/api/data.rst

 	for line in phenotypes.__iter__(samples={"HG00097", "HG00099"}):
 	    print(line)

+Quality control
+***************
+PLINK2 recognizes the following missing values: '-9', '0', 'NA', and 'na'.
+We are not as flexible.
+All values in your **.pheno** file must be numeric.

+This means that any samples with 'NA' or 'na' are immediately ignored when we read the file.
+We do not recognize '0' as a missing value.

+As a numeric value, '-9' will be loaded properly.
+Use the ``check_missing()`` method to raise an error for any samples that have this missing value or to discard any samples that have it.

 Writing a file
 **************
 To write to a **.pheno** file, you must first initialize a :class:`Phenotypes` object and then fill out the necessary properties: